-Peak Climbing in Nepal is so popular in the world that no where else in the earth can be found to be such a exciting places like Nepal, where you can have summit on the snow capped peaks and view the panoramic views of around.
+Peak Climbing in Nepal is so popular in the world that nowhere else in the earth can be found to be such an exciting place like Nepal, where you can have the summit on the snow-capped peaks and view the panoramic views of around.